Herbs for DetoxKeith Stelling, MA, MNIMH, Dip. Phyt, MCPP (England) May 1, 2011

 Valnet recommends the freshly extracted juice of 50 to 500 grams of carrots a day, preferably on an empty stomach.
 It can be combined with other vegetable juices including beets.
 This is really quite a delicious way to treat spring fever and you can take advantage of the many fresh juice bars around the city when you need a quick spring tonic.

-To learn more about herbal medicine, or to see a list of herbalists in Ontario, visit: www.herbalists.on.ca
+To learn more about herbal medicine, or to see a list of herbalists in Ontario, visit the website of the Ontario Herbalists Association: https://ontarioherbalists.ca/.

 Keith Stelling is a retired member of the National Institute of Medical Herbalists of Great Britain and the College of Practitioners of Phytotherapy (England).
 He has been researching rural community health issues including the adverse health and environmental effects of industrial wind turbines.
 See www.ontario-wind-resistance.org